laurenancona/unified-analytics/deploy-tag-manager.md

 Your snippet will now be sending Google Analytics data from any site in which it is embedded _AND_ matches the `Hostname` you configured in the Page View tag we configured.

 **Important:**
 GTM has several useful features specifically built for managing large implementations like this.
 More on this later, but one of these is **versioning**, which means each time you make changes, you need to **Publish** your container before changes affect your code.
-It also means if, after testing (see below) you find something in your container is borking your site, you can roll back to a previously testing version with 1 click.
+It also means if, after testing (see below) you find something in your container is borking your site, you can roll back to a previously tested version with 1 click.

 ###Add GTM Container Snippet to Sites